seashell/platform-docs/pages/quick_start.md

 Boot the device.

 > [!TIP]
-> Seashell OS comes with an utility for configuring your device's wifi.
+> Seashell OS comes with an utility for configuring a device's wifi credentials.
 Upon boot, if no internet connection is detected, an unprotected network with SSID set to the device's id is brought up, e.g `device-fdhocf2bzici`.
 Once connected to this network on a mobile phone or computer, the user is redirected to a captive portal where the desired internet connection can be selected and its password set.

 ## Interacting with a deployment